b1n01/mirra-api/README.md

 Serve with `sails lift` it will run on default [localhost:1337](http://localhost:1337).

+## Watch

+To livereload the server use `forever -w app.js`

 ## Debug
-Run `sails inspect` and use chrome devtool to inspect cod
+Run `sails inspect` and use chrome devtool to inspect code

 ### Links